A few things you should know about quoting

 4Attributing quotes - saying who and where you got them from - is a good idea, and courteous.
 You'd want other journalists to do it when they lift your quotes.
 The law encourages attribution, and requires it when, for example, you quote a book in a review.
 Doing so may make people less likely to think "lawyer!"
 But doing so does not, by itself, stop the use you make of the material being a breach of copyright.

 This is called the fair dealing test in UK law, which specifically defines the purposes for which you can quote.
 The relevant exceptions to the copyright in the material you quote are quite clearly defined.
-They allow you to use quotes for the purposes of reporting news and current affairs, or of criticism and review.
+They allow you to use quotes for the purposes of reporting news and current affairs or of criticism and review - or, since 1 October 2014, for "quotation" in general.
 The news exception does not allow you to use photographs.

 The US concept of fair use does not apply anywhere outside the US.
 (It is loosely defined: everything depends on the judge, if it goes to court.)